Netherlands women's national football team: History

-They qualified for the 2020 Summer Olympics thanks to their position at the 2019 World Cup where they finished among the 3 best European teams.
-The Netherlands passed the 1st round at their first Olympic participation, finishing at the top of their group thanks to 2 large victories (10–3 against Zambia and 8–2 against China) and a draw (3–3 against Brazil), displaying an attractive offensive game but a certain defensive frailty (8 goals conceded in the group stages).
-However, their journey ended in the quarter-finals against the United States, an opponent who had already played the role of tormentor of the Oranje in the final of the French World Cup two years earlier, losing in penalty kicks (2–2, 2 pts to 4).
-The Dutch will have regrets, Lieke Martens having missed a decisive penalty in the 81st minute of the game when the score was tied 2–2.
+They qualified for the 2020 Summer Olympics thanks to their position at the 2019 World Cup where they finished among the three best European teams.
+The Netherlands passed the 1st round at their first Olympic participation, finishing at the top of their group thanks to two large victories (10–3 against Zambia and 8–2 against China) and a draw (3–3 against Brazil), displaying an attractive offensive game but a certain defensive frailty, conceding 8 goals in the group stage.
+However, their journey ended in the quarter-finals against the United States, an opponent who had already played the role of tormentor of the Oranje in the final of the World Cup two years earlier, losing in penalty kicks (2–2, 2 pts to 4).
+Lieke Martens missed a decisive penalty in the 81st minute of the game when the score was tied 2–2.

-Succescoach Sarina Wiegman left the team after the Olympics and was replaced by Englishman Mark Parsons.
+Coach Sarina Wiegman left the team after the Olympics and was replaced by Englishman Mark Parsons.
 The Netherlands reached UEFA Women's Euro 2022 in England with a perfect record of ten victories in qualification.
-In England the Netherlands passed the group stage thanks to two victories over Switzerland and Portugal.
+In England, the Netherlands passed the group stage thanks to victories over Switzerland and Portugal.
 A draw against Sweden however meant the team had to face France in the quarterfinals.
-Although they only lost in extra time, they were thoroughly outplayed and it was decided to part ways with Parsons.
+Although they only lost in extra time, they were thoroughly outplayed, and it was decided to part ways with Parsons.

-Andries Jonker took over coaching responsibilities and was immediately faced with a must win game versus Iceland if the netherlands wanted to avoid the play-offs for the 2023 World Cup.
-In a tense game Esmee Brugts scored the desperately needed goal only in stoppage time and the Netherlands qualified for their third World Cup.
+Andries Jonker took over coaching responsibilities and was immediately faced with a must-win game against Iceland to avoid the play-offs for the 2023 World Cup.
+In a tense game, Esmee Brugts scored the desperately needed goal only in stoppage time and the Netherlands qualified for their third World Cup.

+At the 2023 World Cup, Netherlands were in Group E along with the U.S., Portugal, and Vietnam.
+It started with a 1–0 win over Portugal, followed this with a 1–1 draw with the U.S., and finished with a 7–0 victory over Vietnam to top the group.
+After defeating South Africa in the first knockout match, the team lost to eventual champion Spain in the Round of 16.

+In April 2025, the KNVB announced that Arjan Veurink will succeed Jonker as coach after the UEFA Women's Euro 2025 tournament.
+Jonker's final team performed poorly, losing to England and France and failing to advance from its group.

 Team image

 Nicknames

-The Netherlands women's national football team has been known or nicknamed as the "Oranje leeuwinnen" (Orange Lionesses).
+The Netherlands women's national football team is known or nicknamed as both the "Leeuwinnen" (Lionesses) and "Oranje" (Orange).